-- An Indirect Cost Rate Agreement (ICRA) in effect with your cognizant Federal agency covering the period of performance of this award, supporting the indirect rate(s) proposed. - If no ICRA exists, an Indirect Cost Rate Proposal may be submitted to DOE for evaluation. - Indirect rates which have been accepted for estimating purposes by DOE or another Federal agency for the period of performance of this award.
+An Indirect Cost Rate Agreement (ICRA) in effect with your cognizant Federal agency covering the period of performance of this award, supporting the indirect rate(s) proposed.
+If no ICRA exists, an Indirect Cost Rate Proposal may be submitted to DOE for evaluation.
+Indirect rates which have been accepted for estimating purposes by DOE or another Federal agency for the period of performance of this award.

-If you are proposing indirect costs and do not already have an Indirect Cost Rate Agreement with your cognizant Federal agency or documentation of rates accepted for estimating purposes by DOE or another Federal agency, it is recommended that you begin preparing an Indirect Cost Rate Proposal to be submitted, upon request, to the contract specialist who will evaluate your proposal if you are selected.
+If you are proposing indirect costs and do not already have an ICRA with your cognizant Federal agency or documentation of rates accepted for estimating purposes by DOE or another Federal agency, it is recommended that you begin preparing an ICRA proposal to be submitted, upon request, to the DOE contract specialist who will evaluate your proposal, if you are selected.